4ritheia/Prismatic-Outlier/README.md

 ## Key Distinctions:

 - **Beyond Hacks**: If standard productivity tricks haven’t worked, this book is for you.
-Never feel micromanaged again
+Never feel micromanaged again.
 - **Systems Thinking**: Learn to understand the ecosystems around you and install your own adaptive breathing system.
 - **Structural Integrity**: make your ideas survive pressure.
 This book shows you how to build concepts with durability.
 - **Identity Liberation**: Break beliefs and identities that aren’t truly yours.